AcidAssassinator/conways-game-of-life/README.md

-# Acid's Game of Life
+# Conway's Game of Life

 Just a Conway's Game of Life clone